lambertdeblois/Montreal375/README.md

 ## Compilation and execution

-Execute `mvn spring-boot:run` at the projet root
+Execute `mvn spring-boot:run` at the project root.

 You can now go to [http://localhost:8080/](http://localhost:8080/)

-## Ce qui marche
-A1, A3, A4, B1, B2, B3, B4, C1, C2, C3, C4, D1, D2

-5xp 5xp 5xp 5xp 5xp 5xp 2xp 5xp 2xp 5xp 5xp 5xp 10xp

-64xp

-## À faire

-ajuster les crons pour les intervalles respectifs